 Try it online: Vectr

-A straightforward Illustrator alternative that's just the ticket for web developers
+A straightforward Illustrator alternative – just the ticket for web developers

 If your prime reason for wanting a vector graphics editor is to create SVG files for websites, then SVG-Edit may be all you need.
 You can use this free vector software from within your web browser to create SVG images and edit existing ones.